Evanmoody25/NYC_Citibike/README.md

 You will earn a perfect score for Deliverable 3 by completing all requirements below:

-Structure, Organization, and Formatting (6 points)
+Structure, Organization, and Formatting

 The written analysis has the following structure, organization, and formatting:

 There is a title, and there are multiple sections.
-(2 pt)

 Each section has a heading and subheading.
-(2 pt)

 Links to images are working and displayed correctly.
-(2 pt)

-Analysis (24 points)
+Analysis

 The written analysis has the following:

 Overview of the statistical analysis:

 The purpose of the analysis is well defined.
-(5 pt)

 Results:

-There are at least seven visualizations for the NYC Citibike analysis (7 pt)
+There are at least seven visualizations for the NYC Citibike analysis

-There is a description of the results for each visualization (7 pt)
+There is a description of the results for each visualization

 Summary:

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
+There is a high-level summary of the results and two additional visualizations are suggested for future analysis